-All new actors need to go to a taping studio when you first start self-taping, to fully understand how it should be done.
+All new actors need to go to a taping studio when they first start self-taping to fully understand how it should be done.
 We also recommend having an acting coach help you until you feel confident that you can give a great audition on your own.

 Now that you feel that you are ready to do your own self-tapes at home, let’s talk about what you need to know about self-tape submissions.

 All self-tapes should be shot horizontally.
 No exceptions.

 Casting should be able to see your face, eyes, and expression.
 So don’t shoot too close or too far.
 Get it just right and shoot from the waist up.
 Here are screenshots of a few of our talent’s self-tapes so you can get a feel for the framing and background.